hackforla/website/.github/ISSUE_TEMPLATE/pre-work-template---design.md

 ---
 name: Pre-work Template - Design
 about: New Design team members should start with by making this issue for themselves.
-title: "Pre-work Checklist: Designer: [replace brackets with your name]"
+title: 'Pre-work Checklist: Designer: [replace brackets with your name]'
-labels: "Feature: Onboarding/Contributing.md, good first issue, role: design"
+labels: 'Feature: Onboarding/Contributing.md, good first issue, role: design'
-assignees: ""
+assignees: ''

 ---